Now available as an ebook through amazon.com,

 American expatriate Paul Bauer, a freelance journalist living in Paris with his French lover, thinks he has it made.
 And then his mother dies.
 When he returns for the funeral to a little town in northern Minnesota, he encounters unsettling contradictions to his understanding of his family history and begins a quest into his past that leads him back among the dead.
 He hears the voices of his parents talking of dreams, desires, and loss, and inexorably their story leads him to ask the question—the very question his family has always wanted to prevent him from asking: What really did happen in that whiteout thirty-five years ago?
 The answer changes everything.

-AWARDS: Whiteout won the Independent Publisher Association's Gold Medal for Midwestern Fiction and the Reader Views Reviewers Choice Award for Midwestern Literature; it finished a finalist for the National Indie Excellence Award for Regional Fiction and fourth for the Independent Book Publishers Association Benjamin Franklin Award for Popular Fiction.
+AWARDS: In 2010 Whiteout won the Independent Publisher Gold Medal for Midwestern Fiction and the Reader Views Reviewers Choice Award for Midwestern Literature; it finished a finalist for the National Indie Excellence Award for Regional Fiction and fourth for the Independent Book Publishers Association Benjamin Franklin Award for Popular Fiction.

 What people are saying about whiteout